Okinawa Island: 1995 rape incident

-On 4 September 1995, two Marines by the names of Rodrico Harp and Kendrick Ledet, were convinced by Seamen Marcus Dion Gill to search for a local to abduct and rape.
+On 4 September 1995, two Marines by the names of Rodrico Harp and Kendrick Ledet, were convinced by Seaman Marcus Dion Gill to search for a local to abduct and rape.
 This resulted in them targeting a 12-year-old girl walking home alone in the town of Kin.
 After forcing the victim into a rental van, the trio drove to Blue Beach Training Ground where Gill beat her until she lost consciousness and then raped her.
 Once finished, he joked about the event with Ledet and Harp, who were alleged to have had reservations about going through with the rape after getting into the vehicle.
 After dumping her out of the van and driving off, the victim called the police immediately, who had little trouble tracking them down.
 As a result, the three would become the center of an internationally observed trial that ignited months of protest from anti-base Okinawans.
 At the conclusion of the trial, the three received sentences to serve between 6.5 and 7 years of hard labor.
 Although the typical sentence length for rape by Japanese standards at the time, the young victim and her family had begged the panel of judges to pass life sentences.